AndrewRBader/Mine-Sweeper-Extreme-Andrew-Bader/README.md

 2) Timed games

-3) flag count down feature

-4) mobile first design: it works on mobile but the screen elements don't alter yet for optimal ergonomics/set up
+3) mobile first design: it works on mobile but the screen elements don't alter yet for optimal ergonomics/set up